jamcowl/PythonTutorial/README.md

 ### 7. Lists

-Print just the first item in each row (i.e. the latitude only) to the screen.
+Print just the first 2 items in each row (i.e. the latitude and longitudes only) to the screen.

 Hint: take a look at [this documentation on Python lists](https://www.w3schools.com/python/python_lists.asp) to see how to pull out a specific item from a list.

+### 8. Writing to a file

+Print just the latitudes and longitudes from the

 ### 999. Other exercises to come